Emran-em/Emran-em/README.md

 I thrive on **automation, reliability, cost efficiency, and secure-by-default engineering** — turning chaotic deployments into clean, repeatable, self-healing systems that scale seamlessly.

-When I'm not improving pipelines or clusters, I'm exploring new DevOps patterns, refining IaC stacks, or experimenting with monitoring frameworks to find earlier signals from noisy systems.
+When I’m not improving pipelines or clusters, I’m exploring new DevOps patterns, refining IaC stacks, or experimenting with monitoring frameworks to find earlier signals from noisy systems.

 <br clear="right"/>